LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

     - Messages will be discarded if delivery fails before maximum retention time
     - Dead-Letter can be configured to store undelivered messages in a dead-letter topic
   - Subscriber controls rate of deliveries
-  - allows parallel consumation of messages (higher throuput)
+  - allows parallel consumption of messages (higher throughput)
 	- Push
   - Subscriber does not need to implement PubSub Client Library (consumes via HTTP POST Endpoint)
   - confirms read message with ACK (message will be deleted fom subscriptions-queue)